Notre-Dame Mine Shaft: Exploitation

 In 1865, the year before the Coal Mines of Éboulet merged into Ronchamp, the mine was linked to the coal mine railroad system by a railroad that transported the coal via the Paris–Mulhouse line.
 On 16 September 1867, all work was stopped in order to completely transform the mine facilities following a cable rupture.
 The 0.57 meter railroads were replaced by wider ones measuring 0.65 meters.
 Old wagons were transferred to the Saint-Charles mine.
 On the following 10 November, extraction recommenced with the new machine, new cages, new equipment, and 100 new 450 kg-capacity wagons.

-In 1867, the mine was deepened to 564 meters, and a gallery was excavated which was to link it to the Saint-Joseph mine.
+In 1867, the mine was deepened to 564 meters, and a gallery was excavated which was to link it to the Saint-Joseph coal mine.
 In 1868, production dropped dramatically from 52,000 tons in 1867 to 28,000 tons the following year.
 Several factors led to this significant drop in production, one of the most significant being flooding resulting from the drilling of the new gallery leading towards the Saint-Joseph pit.
 Work had to be stopped for two months, which resulted in difficulties in recommencing exploitation.
 In 1869, the exploitation of the gallery at 520m began, where a vein existed that was two meters thick.
 But this coal bed was interrupted by two fissures to the North and West, and by a raise to the east.
 New explorations were therefore undertaken to the south where the coal beds descended.